dziksu/react-hook-use-window-width/README.md

 # React hook use-window-width

-React a simple hook to receive current window width using window.requestAnimationFrame for a great performance.
+A simple hook for React to receive current window width using `window.requestAnimationFrame` for a better performance.

 ## Installation